|Table of contents|

 Ex: BF3, AlCl3

-A base is any Molecule which has a lone pair of electrons which can be donated.
+A base is any Molecule which has a lone pair of electrons that can be donated.

 Ex: NH3, PH3, OH–